-Starting January 1st, 2024, Otter Tail will be requiring the use of advanced inverters which conform to the new IEEE 1547-2018 standard and its new amendment, IEEE 1547a-2020, for all new DER interconnection applications received on or after that cutover date.
+As of January 1st, 2024, Otter Tail Power requires the use of advanced inverters which conform to the new IEEE 1547-2018 standard and its new amendment, IEEE 1547a-2020, for all new DER interconnection applications received.
 These advanced inverters will be labeled as tested and certified under UL 1741 SB standards.